uber/crumb/README.md

 ### Annotations

-There are four annotations in the `:annotations` artifact:
+There are four annotations in the `crumb-annotations` artifact:

 `@CrumbProducer` - This annotation can be used on custom annotations to signal to the processor that elements annotated with the custom annotation are used to produce metadata.